cs421sp21-OOSE/project-g09/README.md

 git subtree push --prefix code/backend/jhused-api-server heroku-api master

 # to upload frontend to heroku
-git subtree push --prefix code/backend/jhused-ui heroku-ui master
+git subtree push --prefix code/frontend/jhused-ui heroku-ui master
 ```

 And again you'd need to tell what the previous code actually does.
+Make sure you check out the branch you want to deploy first.
+The command "git subtree push ..." will deploy the HEAD branch to heroku.

 ## Versioning